Y-Motor Replacement

 Using a second hex key push down on the top of the motor body to apply tension to the belt and tighten two of the four screws.

-Using your phone and an online chromatic tuner measure the frequency of the belt when you pluck it (like a guitar string).
-It should measure between 274-293 Hz.
+Using your phone and an online chromatic tuner, pluck the Y belt like a guitar string.
+The measured frequency should be between **274–293 Hz**.

 Put the back plate back into place and with a T20 Torx bit secure the 6 screws (2 on the back side, 4 on the bottom of the panel).